tylernguyen/x1c6-hackintosh/docs/BIOS/settings-for-vanilla-BIOS.md

-## Vanilla BIOS Settings

-At the minimum, these BIOS settings must be made to install and run macOS without any problems:
+These BIOS settings must be made to install and run macOS without any problems:

 ``` mermaid
 graph LR